The three main omega fatty acids are called omega-3, omega-6, and omega-9

 The omega-9 oleic acid is non-essential, meaning your body can produce it, but you can also get it from food

-- The key is consuming the right balance of omega 3-6-9 to support your overall health and wellbeing
+The key is consuming the right balance of omega-3 omega-6, and omega-9 to support your overall health and wellbeing

 You’ve probably heard about the fatty acids called omega-3, omega-6, and omega-9.
 While they differ in chemical structure, these mono- and polyunsaturated fats all play important roles in proper body functioning.
 Omega-3 and omega-6 fatty acids provide structural support to your body’s cell membranes, supporting their fluidity and flexibility which is necessary for cells to function and communicate effectively.
 For example, the omega-3s EPA and DHA are found in large quantities in your brain and eyes, and support your body’s eyes, brain and heart health.
 Because these fatty acids are vital to your health, it’s important that you get enough of them in the right balance.